5 Map Books for the Classroom

 When we are learning about community helpers in the classroom, I like to teach about maps too.
 My students are always interested in geography and where we live in comparison to others.
-This post is a round-up of some of our favorite classroom books about maps and geography.
+This post is a round-up of some of our favorite map books for the classroom.

 This post may contain affiliate links, which means if you click on one of the product links and make a purchase, I’ll receive a small commission.
 This helps me to build my collection of books so I can share ideas with you.
 You will never infer a fee or charge for this.